-"Allotted Slices Exhausted" reports the number of times user tasks in each run queue exceeded the time allotted for execution.
+Number of times user tasks in each run queue exceeded the time allotted for execution.
 Once a user task gains access to an engine, the task is allowed to execute for a given period of time.
 If the task has not yielded the engine before the time is exhausted, Adaptive Server requires it to yield as soon as possible without holding critical resources.
 After yielding, the task is returned to the run queue.